MicrosoftDocs/powerbi-docs/articles/powerbi-service-auto-insights.md

 Have a new dataset and not quite sure where to start?
 Need to build a dashboard fast?
 Want to quickly look for insights you may have missed?

 Run Quick Insights to generate interesting interactive visualizations based on your data.
+Quick Insights can be run on entire dataset (Quick Insights) or on a specific dashboard tile (Scoped Quick Insights).

->**NOTE**: Quick Insights are not available in Power BI Desktop.
+>**NOTE**: Quick Insights is not available in Power BI Desktop and does not work with direct query - it only works with data uploaded to Power BI.
 The Quick Insights feature is built on a growing [set of advanced analytical algorithms](powerbi-service-auto-insights-types.md) developed in conjunction with Microsoft Research that we’ll continue to use to allow more people to find insights in their data in new and intuitive ways.

 ## Run Quick Insights on a dataset